MinecraftAtHome/Lootinator/lsm_spec.md

 Defines an enchantment level. `enchantment_level(0)` denotes "no instance of an enchantment" and can be used for negative filtering.

 ## The `filter-on` instruction
 `filter-on` is an optional instruction that modifies the way the initial LCG state for the default context is calculated.
-It may only be declared once per LSM program, as the first instruction inside the first `pool` block in the code.
-TODO perhaps we should change this to be independent of pools and operate on raw PRNG functions?
+It may only be declared once per LSM program, as the very first instruction.
+Other use of the instruction is not allowed and will result in compilation errors.

+`filter-on` takes a list of range constraints on `nextInt(n)` calls, given as 3-element tuples as follows:\
+`filter-on [[bound1:uint32 min1:uint32 max1:uint32], [bound2:uint32 min2:uint32 max2:uint32], ...];`

+Each tuple `[bound min max]` represents the following constraint:\
+`min <= nextInt(bound) <= max`\
+If any given constraint is not satisfiable (i.e. `min > max` or `min >= bound`), the code will fail to compile.

+`filter-on` will always translate to exactly one specific LCG state reversal method, depending on the number of parameters:
+- state prediction if 1 range constraint with a non-power-of-two `bound` was provided,
+- advanced reversal if multiple such constraints were given.

 ## Regular Instructions
 Unlike block instructions, regular instructions always represent a single action or sequence of actions that will be performed by the kernel using data represented by the current context.